skuvault-integrations/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Complete all the checklist steps to the best of your ability, marking steps as you complete them or adding comment on why you didn't do it. -->

+- [ ] I have updated all relevant configuration
 - [ ] Followed [development conventions][1] to the best of my ability
 - [ ] Code is documented, particularly public interfaces and hard-to-understand areas
 - [ ] Tests are updated / added and all pass